 Another lever developers have is bundle offering.
 Those primarily consist of:

 - Pricing: offer a discount compared to the separate purchase price of the individual apps in the bundle.

 - Subscriptions: a user subscribes to one app, they must be able to access all other apps in the bundle at no additional cost.

 Many people like one-time purchases.
 Also, this might also imply a lower cost of having to engage users in the long run, with support costs.
 On the other hand, a paid model also suggests lower predictability of the forecasted revenues.

 The paymium model is a mix of paid and freemium.
 Where users pay to download the app, but also need to pay to use additional features or get access to additional content.
 As the initial cost might make users evaluate their purchase more carefully the same principles of paid models apply.

 How do Paymium apps make money?

-They make money by both an initial payment and an additional payment at download level and afterward if users are converted again to paid.
+They make money by both an initial payment and an additional payment at the download level and afterward if users are converted again to a paid plan.

-Developers using this model can leverage from tools from both freemium and paid models.
+Developers using this model can leverage tools from both freemium and paid models.

 Why do developers choose the Paymium model?